Discovering the ethnic minorities in Nam Ha Protected Area

 Our hike in Nahm Ha

-At dawn, after breakfast with a cup of tea and fresh fruit, we pack our backpacks to go on our trip.
+After breakfast with a cup of tea and fresh fruit at dawn, we pack our backpacks to go on our trip.
 Today the hike is only on a flat path amidst rice fields, banana plantations and rubber trees.
 The first village we reach is the Pakha, inhabited by the Akha ethnicity.
 What strikes us are the fetishes placed right at the entrance to the village, a symbol of animist religion.
 The environment is poor.
 Large wooden huts, pigs, poultry, some old motorcycles and many children happy to welcome foreigner new faces.